-George Karfunkel, 64, Director since 1998, is currently the Chairman of Sabr Group, a consulting company based in New York City.
-Mr. Karfunkel was a director, the former Senior Vice President and co-owner of American Stock Transfer & Trust Company, LLC, a stock transfer company, which he founded in 1971 with his brother, Michael Karfunkel, and sold to an Australian private equity firm in 2008.
+George Karfunkel, 65, Director since 1998, is currently the Chairman of Sabr Group, a consulting company based in New York City.
+Mr. Karfunkel was a director, the former Senior Vice President and co-owner of American Stock Transfer & Trust Company, LLC, a stock transfer company, which he founded in 1971 with his brother, Michael Karfunkel, and sold in 2008.
 Mr. Karfunkel's real estate holdings include major office buildings in New York, Chicago and several other cities, which he holds through entities he controls with Michael Karfunkel.
 The Karfunkels also are co-owners of Worldwide TechServices, LLC, a computer maintenance and services company.
-Mr. Karfunkel is the owner of Verisight, Inc., a provider of 401(k) and other retirement plan services.
-Mr. Karfunkel serves as vice chairman of The Upstate Bank, a nationally-chartered community bank, co-chairman of CheckAlt Payment Solutions, a provider of automated and electronic check transaction processing, and as a director of The Berkshire Bank, an independent bank based in New York.
+Mr. Karfunkel serves as vice chairman of The Upstate Bank, a nationally-chartered community bank, co-chairman of CheckAlt Payment Solutions, a provider of automated and electronic check transaction processing, a director of The Berkshire Bank, an independent bank based in New York, and a director of Eastman Kodak Company, a technology company focused on imaging for business.

 Mr. Karfunkel has been selected to serve on the Board of Directors because he is a successful businessman with 40 years of experience in the ownership and management of and investment in the financial services industry, including insurance, banking and real estate.
-In addition, Mr. Karfunkel, together with Michael Karfunkel and Mr. Zyskind, are our founding shareholders, and, as a group along with Leah Karfunkel (Michael Karfunkel's spouse), own and control the majority of our issued and outstanding stock.
+In addition, Mr. Karfunkel, together with Michael Karfunkel and Mr. Zyskind, are our founding shareholders, and, as a group along with Leah Karfunkel (Michael Karfunkel's spouse), own and control the majority of our issued and outstanding common stock.

-Michael Karfunkel, 70, Chairman of the Board of Directors since 1998, is a businessman with significant interests in the financial services industry, including insurance, banking and real estate.
-He is a director and Chairman of American Capital Acquisition Corporation ("ACAC"), an insurance holding company, which was formed in 2009 (see "Certain Relationships and Related Transactions").
+Michael Karfunkel, 71, Chairman of the Board of Directors since 1998, is a businessman with significant interests in the financial services industry, including insurance, banking and real estate.
+He is currently Chairman, President and Chief Executive Officer of National General Holdings Corp. ("NGHC"), an insurance holding company.
+He has held this position since NGHC was formed in 2009 (see "Certain Relationships and Related Transactions").
 Mr. Karfunkel's real estate holdings include major office buildings in New York, Chicago and several other cities, which he holds through entities he controls with his brother, George Karfunkel.
 The Karfunkels also are co-owners of Worldwide TechServices, LLC, a computer maintenance and services company.
-Mr. Karfunkel was a director, the former President and co-owner, with George Karfunkel, of American Stock Transfer & Trust Company, LLC, a stock transfer company, which he founded in 1971 with George Karfunkel, and sold to an Australian private equity firm in 2008.
+Mr. Karfunkel was a director, the former President and co-owner, with George Karfunkel, of American Stock Transfer & Trust Company, LLC, a stock transfer company, which he founded in 1971 with George Karfunkel, and sold in 2008.
 Mr. Karfunkel is Mr. Zyskind's father-in-law.

-Mr. Karfunkel has been selected to serve on the Board of Directors because he has a 40 year record of developing and managing successful businesses, including the Company, Maiden Holdings, Ltd. and ACAC.
+Mr. Karfunkel has been selected to serve on the Board of Directors because he has a 40 year record of developing and managing successful businesses, including the Company, Maiden Holdings, Ltd. and NGHC.
 His experience includes the management of large investment portfolios, mergers and acquisitions, and corporate finance, all of which are integral to our success.
-In addition, Mr. Karfunkel, together with George Karfunkel and Mr. Zyskind, are our founding shareholders, and as a group, along with his spouse, Leah Karfunkel, own and control the majority of our issued and outstanding common stock.
+In addition, Mr. Karfunkel, together with George Karfunkel and Mr. Zyskind, are our founding shareholders, and, as a group along with his spouse, Leah Karfunkel, own and control the majority of our issued and outstanding common stock.